crederauk/spanner-pitr-rs/README.md

 ## Building & testing

-Tests can be executed locally using `cargo`, but require a remote Spanner instance to be available (since the emulator does not yet support this functionality).
+Tests can be executed locally using `cargo`, but require a remote Spanner instance to be available.
 Prior to running the tests, ensure that the following environment variables have been set:

 ```shell
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json;